Emotional Terrorism: Coping When Your Ex Has Narcissistic Personality Disorder

 But that’s not always reality.
 These authors never tell you how to handle schedule changes, obstruction of medical treatments, manipulation of your child and a host of other devious and deviant behaviors when the other parent is a narcissist.

 My daughter’s father and I are not co-parenting.
 He is counter parenting while I do my best to navigate the chaos that he creates and raise our daughter.
 But isn’t that the point of the narcissist’s onslaught?
 Once you are a target, the harassment, the manipulation and the litigation may be relentless.

-(Click Page 2 to keep reading)
+(Click Page 2 below to keep reading)